-If you have histamine intolerance, leaky gut or a compromised immune system, then unsafe food handling practices, may be the cause of histamine intolerance.
+If you have histamine intolerance, a leaky gut, or a compromised immune system, unsafe food handling practices may be the underlying cause of your histamine intolerance.

 Given the right conditions, however, bacteria can multiply quickly.

 Sometimes this is deliberate via fermentation.
 Sometimes it is unplanned, through poor food handling practices or cross-contamination.

 Poor food handling practices may also cause pathogenic gut infections, the leading cause of histamine intolerance in my clients.